 The lesson experience ended up being very much like a simple chat with a native Spanish speaker over Skype.
 My teacher had a nasty cold, so I’d like to cut him some slack, but there was no screen-sharing or goal-setting or much of a plan at all.
 Also, the camera was zoomed in way too close to his face and there were some minor connectivity issues.

 All in all, there was nothing customized or premium-feeling about the lesson.
-Rype likes to advertise the personalization of the experience, but from what I can tell, all of this is up to the teachers (who are getting paid around $5 per lesson).
-How much personalization you get out of your lesson seems to depend on the teacher.
+Rype likes to advertise the personalization of the experience, but from what I can tell, all of this is up to the teachers (who seem to get paid around $5 per lesson).

 A little searching on the internet shows that there’s a decent amount of anti-Rype sentiment out there, mostly linked to negative experiences with the resource.